cosmicishan/Classification-on-Rain-Dataset/README.md

 # Classification-on-Rain-Dataset

-In this notebook, we will try to classify that whether or not it will rain tomorrow in Australia.
+In this notebook, I classified that whether or not it will rain tomorrow in Australia.